ITensor/website/docs/classes/index.md

 An Index represents a single tensor index with fixed dimension m.

-In addition an Index has an IndexType (typically `Site` or `Link`&mdash;see [[index conventions|itensor_conventions]]), a name for printing purposes (of type `std::string`), a unique id (or unique real, of type `Real`), and a prime level (of type `int`).
+In addition an Index has an IndexType (typically `Site` or `Link`&mdash;see [[index conventions|itensor_conventions]]), a name for printing purposes, a unique id (of type `Real`), and an integer prime level.

-All copies of an Index have the same dimension and type, but their prime levels can be adjusted (and are automatically reflected in their unique real).
+All copies of an Index instance retain the same dimension and IndexType, but their prime levels can be adjusted to make them temporarily distinct.
-Indices compare equal if they have the same primelevel and are copies of the same original Index (equivalently, if they have the same unique real).
+Indices compare equal if and only if they have the same primelevel and are copies of the same original Index.

 ##Synopsis##